JamesKindon/jkindon.github.io/blog/_posts/2025-06-28-finding-the-value-in-your-citrix-investment-2025.md

 Citrix Director primarily focuses on servers and clients within a Citrix deployment, whereas uberAgent encompasses all aspects of the user experience across various platforms which Citrix engineers and architects require to effectively investigate bottlenecks and application performance issues.

 uberAgent is already being integrated into the Citrix solution stack as part of the VDA installer and is being used to provide enhanced metrics to the current Director/Monitor implementation.
-The full solution became an entitlement of the Citrix Platform offering.

 ### deviceTRUST